YottaDB/YDBDoc/ProgGuide/functions.rst

 * "UTF-16"-- a multi-byte 16-bit encoding form which uses the same endian level as that of the current system.

 .. note::
-   When UTF-8 mode is enabled, YottaDB/GT.M uses the ICU Library to perform case conversion.
+   When UTF-8 mode is enabled, YottaDB uses the ICU Library to perform case conversion.
 As mentioned in the Theory of Operation section, the case conversion of the strings occurs according to Unicode code-point values.
 This may not be the linguistically or culturally correct case conversion, for example, of the names in the telephone directories.
 Therefore, application developers must ensure that the actual case conversion is linguistically and culturally correct for their specific needs.
 The two-argument form of the $ZCONVERT() function in M mode does not use the ICU Library to perform operation related to the case conversion of the strings.

 ++++++++++++++++++++++++
 Examples of $ZCONVERT()